Academic Friends of EPLO

 Mr Hellendorff’s key research interests are natural resources management and peacebuilding in West Africa; Indonesia’s foreign policy; defence and security in Asia-Pacific, particularly Southeast Asia.

-Dr Daniela Irrera – Assistant Professor of Political Science and IR, Department of Political and Social Sciences, University of Catania
+Dr Daniela Irrera – Associate Professor of Political Science and IR, Department of Political and Social Sciences, University of Catania

 Dr Irerra has researched and published in the areas of International Relations and EU politics, dealing with terrorism, transnational organised crime, European security and peace missions, civil society and humanitarian affairs.